LiamBrem/project1/README.md

 ### Shout out

+Shout out to:
-Shout out to Kailer helped me catch a typo that probably would have taken me 10 minutes to find ‼️ And shout out to Terrance for showing me Lorem Picsum to randomly generate pictures for the website.
+* Kailer helped me catch a typo that probably would have taken me 10 minutes to find ‼️
+* Ben Cuff (from another cohort) for teaching me about "stopPropagation"
+* And Terrance for showing me Lorem Picsum to randomly generate pictures for the website.